savannah-shuhua/forkify/README.md

 # forkify Project

 Recipe application with custom recipe uploads.
+This site can be visited at https://forkify-savannah.netlify.app.